-When you get to college, chances are that you will have to take an English course in which you are required to write academic essays that involve a proper thesis statement.
+When you get admitted to college, chances are that you will have to take an English course in which you are required to write academic essays that involve writing a thesis statement.
 Not to mention you’ll have prompts on your SATs, ACTs, and many of the scholarships you apply for.
 Reading a sample thesis statement from the web and copying it is not enough if you want to ace your paper.
 You should know at least the basics of writing one for you to be able to apply it in all your paper requirements.

-So here’s how to write a good thesis statement.
+Steps on how to write a good thesis statement

 1. Answer the prompt